oharaandrew314/mock-aws-java-sdk/README.md

 your main runner will inject real SDKs, and your tests will inject the mocks.

-Since the AWS resources created in the mocks are in-memory, they will not persist, and they will not be shared between clients.
+Since the AWS resources created in the mocks are in-memory, they will not persist, and they will only be shared between clients if you inject the same backend into them.
-However, all the mocks with support for the v2 sdk will allow you to inject the backend into the client, allowing it to be shared between clients.

-## Gotchas

-- most services will not yet respect the passage of time